-This lack of supply to meet demand, marks a great opportunity for vertical farmers to showcase their produce and crops to wanting customers.
+This lack of supply to meet demand marks a great opportunity for vertical farmers to showcase their produce and crops.

 What Exactly is Locally Grown Food?

-The terms locally sourced and locally grown food, has been thrown around the last couple of years.
+The terms locally sourced and locally grown food have been thrown around a lot the last couple of years.
 As mentioned above, more and more consumers are demanding that certain foods, like vegetables, leafy greens, dairy, and even meat are produced and harvested locally.

 But what does any of that mean?

-In short, ‘locally grown’ refers to food (or other products) are grown or produced, processed, and sold within a certain area.
+In short, ‘locally grown’ refers to food (or other products) that are grown, produced, processed, and sold within a certain area.
 While that might seem easy to understand, it’s actually not.

-A recent Nielsen study, found that while 46% of American consumers want to buy local, but the term ‘local’ meant different things to different people.
-Some respondents believed it was food grown in the same city, some believed with the state itself.
+A recent Nielsen study, found that while 46% of American consumers want to buy local, the term ‘local’ means different things to different people.
+Some respondents believed it was food grown in the same city, some believed within the state itself.

-Others thought it meant being sourced with the US itself.
+Others thought it meant being sourced within the US.

-The confusion is higher, as grocery stores add the label to some of their own foods and produce, which can be sourced from the same city, same state, or within the US.
+The confusion gets higher as grocery stores add the label to some of their own foods and produce, which can be sourced from the same city, same state, or within the US.